NPI Registry Explained: Frequently Asked Questions About NPI Numbers

 What does an NPI number do?

-How do you apply for an NPI number to be listed in the NPI registry?
+How do you apply for an NPI number?

 To complete the online application, you must first obtain an Identity & Access (I&A) User ID.
 You may obtain this User ID by accessing https://nppes.cms.hhs.gov and completing steps 1-4 below: